 - other forms of significant hardship

-If your test centre approves your exception request, you will be able to transfer to a new test date with 25% admin fee charged for deferral or be eligible for a refund of 75% of the test fee*
+If your test centre approves your exception request, you will be able to transfer to a new test date with a 25% administrative fee applied for deferral.
+In serious cases, you may be eligible for a refund of 75% of the IELTS test fee*.
+If we do not receive your cancellation request together with the supporting documentation or evidence uploaded to the Test Taker Portal, you will be marked as absent and forfeit all claims.

 If your test centre does not approve your exception request, then the standard transfer and refund policies, detailed above, will apply.